Karaka-Management/oms-Tasks/Docs/Help/en/introduction.md

 ## Markdown

 The module makes use of an extended markdown version for easy writing and modifications.

-### Extendability

-Modules can provide custom elements which allows them to provide elemnts that normal markdown doesn't support.
-Some modules that already provide custom elements for articles:

-* Media
-* Charts
-* Tasks
+A cheatsheet for markdown can be found in the [Editor]({/}?id=Editor&page=Help/cheatsheet) module

 ### Attributes